Reading progress: 0%

 The Singer-Songwriter Era: The Album as Confession

-By the early 1970s, singer-songwriters had become the most important part of popular music.
+By the early 1970s, singer-songwriters had become one of the central forces in popular music.
 Songwriting had already shifted from communal expression to individual authorship.
-Now, the personal voice became the main attraction.
+Now the personal voice became a commercial and artistic focal point.
 The political urgency of the early 1960s did not disappear, but it often turned inward.
-Instead of getting people riled up, songs dealt with personal doubts, relationships, and emotional change.
+Instead of rallying a crowd, many songs examined doubt, relationships, and emotional change.

-The album became the most popular artistic format.
-FM radio stations liked longer songs and albums more than short singles.
-Listeners were encouraged to hear albums from start to finish.
-In that space, a story and the feeling of the place were as important as the hooks.
-The singer was no longer just repeating what was already done or speaking for a group of people.
-The singer was telling a story about their own life.
+The album became the era’s key artistic format.
+FM radio favored longer songs and album tracks, and listeners were encouraged to hear records from start to finish.
+In that space, narrative and atmosphere mattered as much as hooks.
+The singer was no longer only interpreting inherited material or speaking for a movement.
+The singer was presenting a distinct interior world.

 Rather than breaking from folk tradition, this deepened one of its core threads.
 The voice singing alone was still the most important part.
 The only things that changed were the subject matter and the scale.
 Confession replaced the group song.
 The room grew quieter, even as the audience grew larger.